rdkcentral/Lightning-SDK/docs/plugins/purchase.md

 The `setup`-method should be called once, before any other method on the Purchase plugin is called.

 The method accepts a config `object` as its only argument.
-This object can have 2 keys: `cspUrl` and `endPoints`.
+This object can have 2 keys: `cspUrl` and `endpoints`.

 `cspUrl` specifies the _base Url_ of the backend of the CSP.

-`endPoints` can be used to customize those API endpoints that differ from the default specification (as outlined below).
+`endpoints` can be used to customize those API endpoints that differ from the default specification (as outlined below).
 For each _endpoint_ that deviates from the default, specify the _uri_ (which will be appended to the `cspUrl`, unless specified as a fully qualified domain) and the REST _method_ to use.

+If needed you can also specify an object with custom `headers` that will be merged in with the defaults headers (`{ Accept: 'application/json', 'Content-Type': 'application/json' }`)

 ```js
 {